We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 This low-impact form of cardio is a great way to get your heart rate up while protecting your joints.
 If you’re not fully confident in your swimming skills, grab a kickboard and do a few laps.
 This will engage not only your legs, but your abs, too.

 We can’t all be Rocky Balboa, but anyone can use boxing to get healthy.
 Just 30 minutes of boxing can help you burn up to 400 calories.

 If you have a huge, bouncy trampoline in your backyard, that’s awesome.
 Jumping and playing around is not only good for you, but fun, too!

 If you don’t have a huge trampoline, don’t count yourself out of this one.
 You can get a compact trampoline to keep in your apartment.
 Putting on your favorite tunes and running or bouncing in place can be just as effective.

 There are plenty of ways to fit this type of cardio into your day.
 Swap your car for a bike on your next trip to the grocery store.
 Switch it up and ditch the treadmill for the stationary bike on your next trip to the gym.
-Bite the bullet and try that spin studio you’ve been eyeing for the past six months, or buy a trainer so you can ride your road bike in your house or garage.
+Bite the bullet and try that indoor cycling studio you’ve been eyeing for the past six months, or buy a trainer so you can ride your road bike in your house or garage.